Illustration © Eleanor Davis

 The central question remains the same: at this moment, when he walks through the door, is he high or is he sober?
 Your answer to this question will determine your behavior.
 If he’s sober, you’re going to reward and encourage the non-use.
 If he’s high, you’re going to remove rewards, disengage yourself, and allow natural consequences.

 Finding that paraphernalia is information that helps to answer this central question.

 And, finding that paraphernalia makes you surer of yourself when it’s time to have the talk about treatment.

 So, stay calm.
 Wait until the moment is right to talk about treatment.
 It might go something like this:

 “I know you’ve been struggling with the drug use, and there are times you think of going to treatment.
-I think you’re at a crossroads.
+You’re probably at a crossroads.
 I understand that the drugs can increase your anxiety.
 Will you consider going to talk to this counselor about the anxiety?
 I have their number.
 You don’t have to continue if it doesn’t work for you.”

 So, take that “evidence” and use it to your advantage.
 You’re likely to lose ground with a rash reaction.
 Try to stay calm and think strategically.
 Keep the big picture and the main objective at in mind at all times.

 For unlimited access to Allies in Recovery’s online learning platform featuring our 8 Video Modules, join today.
 Learn more here.